8Crafter-Studios/8Crafter-Wiki/docs/andexdb/commands-list/-help.md

             </th>
             <td>

-The syntax displayed when running the `\help`{lang=acmd} without any sub-commands now has the following syntaxes colored red because they are non-functional:\
+The syntax displayed when running the `\help`{lang=acmd} command without any sub-commands now has the following syntaxes colored red because they are non-functional:\
 `\help entityevents`{lang=acmd}\
 `\help items`{lang=acmd}\
 `\help tags`{lang=acmd}\